epernia/firmware_v3/examples/c/sapi/statecharts/1_toggle/readme.md

 			- Then Raise an Event -> evTick => OK.
 			- Then Run an Cycle of Statechart.

-		- And then the uC sleeps egain.
+		- And then the uC sleeps again.